nefayran/tap-university/README.md

 - Separate layers for backend application: controllers, services (repositories are redundant in this case)
 - Domain focus solution, domain models and business rules contains in backend "domain" layer
 - Monorepo solution with using pnpm-workpsaces and shared models backend to frontend
+## Possible improvements

+- Conditions: Add more condition types, add more tables to cover all cases with different conditions (SUM BY SUBJECT etc.)
+- Translations: Add i18 and translations
+- Security: Add auth and https support
+- Save examines: Add save button to examines and add dashboard to view/delete saved examines tables
+- Testing: Add Unit, E2E tests (I just save my time but it possible)

 ## Tech Stack

 - Frontend: VueJS 3, Vuetify 3, Pinia